Criminal Law Amendment Act 1885: Armstrong Case

-The debate resumes
+Resumption of debate

 The SPCC, which celebrated its first anniversary on 13 July 1885, took advantage of the resumption of the debate to make its own recommendations to the bill, including the raising of the age of consent to 18 years and more severe measures to protect children from exploitation.
 These proposals were introduced through their representatives in Parliament.
 However, many members of Parliament, already infuriated by Stead's tactics, sought to obstruct any alterations to the laws.

 In addition to the recommendations made by the SPCC, on 31 July 1885 Liverpool MP Samuel Smith presented to the Commons a clause to abolish the oath for child victims for sexual assault.
 However, longtime opponents of the bill fought against it and, despite the best efforts of its supporters, the SPCC's proposal was narrowly defeated 123–120.

 Outraged by this defeat, Stead condemned it in the Gazette, listing the names of each member who voted against the clause.
 Congregationalist minister Benjamin Waugh, the leader of the SPCC, focusing on the fact that the proposal was defeated by only three votes, redoubled his efforts to lobby support.
 Along the way he managed to bring Henry James, the former Attorney-General, to his side and re-introduce Smith's amendment, which he did on 9 August.
 The Home Secretary, R.A.
 Cross, dropped his earlier opposition to the measure after consulting with a colleague as to the provisions of Scottish law on the subject.
 This was influential when the measure was once again put to a vote, and the SPCC's "oath clause" was included in the final version of the bill.